 Laura Garcia started her work as a multimedia journalist started back in her home town of Mexico as a photographer for a newspaper.
-She also worked for newspapers and film production companies in the US before coming to the UK in September 2011.
-Since then, Laura has been working in different newsrooms across the UK: ITV Meridian, BBC South East, BBC Radio Kent, NBC News, R4's The World Tonight and ITN's Channel 5 News.
-Currently she works as a Lecturer in Television and Multimedia Journalism, works as a correspondent for hispanic media in Mexico and the US, and is politics producer at KMTV.
+Since then, Laura has been working in different newsrooms across the US, and the UK.
+Currently she works as a Lecturer in Television and Multimedia Journalism, works as a correspondent for hispanic media in Mexico and the US, and is the intern/politics producer at KMTV.

 Zahera Harb is Senior Lecturer in International Journalism at City, University of London.
 She is the author of Channels of Resistance: Liberation Propaganda, Hezbollah and the Media (I.B.
 Tauris 2011), co-editor (with Dina Matar) of Narrating Conflict in the Middle East: Discourse, Image and Communications Practices in Lebanon and Palestine (I.B.
 Tauris 2013) and editor of Reporting the Middle East, the Practice of News in the 21st Century (I.B.
 Tauris 2017).
 Board roles include the Ethical Journalism Network and UK broadcast regulator OFCOM’s content board.
 She is Associate editor of Journalism Practice and member of editorial boards of several academic journals including Journalism and Middle East Journal of Culture and Communication.
 Zahera was a TV journalist in her native country Lebanon reporting for local and international organisations and anchoring news and current affairs programmes.
 She has been member of Thomson Foundation expert team as consultant and media trainer since 2007.